agoda-com/net-loadbalancing/docs/grpc.md

 ## Overview
 This is a gRPC client library that does automatic load-balancing using [Agoda.Frameworks.LoadBalancing](./load-balancing.md) under the hood.
-It works by using DynamicProxy to intercept RPC method on generated client object, then invoke the same method call on different a gRPC client targeting different server.
+It works by creating a custom gRPC CallInvoker which hold different channels to different servers.
+CallInvoker will load-balance between channels on each gRPC client method call.

 ## Quick start
 Suppose you have this sample proto file.